TommyJones/mvrsquared/cran-comments.md

 ## Release Summary

 This is the 1st CRAN release of mvrsquared, though not my first package on CRAN.
 I have had textmineR on CRAN since 2015.
+This package spins out a function introduced in textmineR and generalizes it for a broad range of problems.

 ## Test environments